 In a conveyancing transaction, the costs of conducting searches for information about the property are the most common disbursements.
 These include: a Title search, certificates showing things affecting the property such as proposals for roads and recent building permits and agent’s fees to attend settlement.

-If the property is affected by an Owners’ Corporation, a certificate from the Owners’ Corporation (formerly called a Body Corporate) is usually required and costs in the order of $160 unless it is required urgently.
+If the property is affected by an Owners’ Corporation, a certificate from the Owners’ Corporation (formerly called a Body Corporate) is usually required.

 A title search is a search of the database of property ownership maintained by state governments that reveals details of the registered owner of the property at the time of the search.

 Searches are performed to include certain information in the Section 32 Statement (see below) and to help a buyer evaluate their purchase and to identify legal, ownership or property issues.
 The results also provide peace of mind that the property is not subject to any current or known future plans or licenses issued by government nor affected by inclusion on the registers such as: heritage listing or environmental management.

 Searches also determine whether there are any Encumbrances over the title of the property that need to be addressed prior to settlement such as: Mortgages, Easements, Covenants, Caveats and any other agreements.
 If any of these are recorded against the title of a property you plan to buy or sell, we will inform you of your rights and obligations.